Armijo Line-search Can Make (Stochastic) Gradient Descent Provably Faster: Introduction

 \textbf{Contribution 4.} In~\cref{sec:nonconvex-gd}, we instantiate~\cref{thm:main} for non-convex functions satisfying non-uniform smoothness and gradient domination conditions that guarantee global optimality.
 Specifically, in~\cref{sec:graddom}, we analyze the convergence of $\GDLS$ for the softmax policy gradient objective in reinforcement learning~\citep{mei2020global}.
 In this setting, the linear convergence rate attained by $\GDLS$ is provably better than the $\Omega(\nicefrac{1}{\epsilon})$ convergence of $\GDC$ and matches the rate of natural policy gradient~\citep{kakade2002approximately}.
 In~\cref{sec:pl}, we analyze the convergence of $\GDLS$ for functions satisfying the PL condition~\citep{polyak1987introduction,karimi2016linear} and instantiate the result for generalized linear models with the logistic link function.
 Our result demonstrates that $\GDLS$ can converge faster than both constant step-size and normalized GD~\citep{hazan2015beyond}.

-\textbf{Contribution 5.} Finally, in~\cref{sec:convex-sgd}, we show that the advantages of line-search carry over to the stochastic setting.
+\textbf{Contribution 5.} Finally, in~\cref{sec:convex-sgd}, we investigate whether the advantages of line-search carry over to the stochastic setting.
 Specifically, we consider a finite-sum objective $f(\theta) = \frac{1}{n} \sum_{i = 1}^{n} \, f_i(\theta)$, and study the convergence of stochastic gradient descent (SGD) in conjunction with a stochastic line-search proposed in~\citet{vaswani2019painless}.
 We restrict our attention to the \textit{interpolation setting}~\citep{vaswani2019fast,ma2018power,schmidt2013fast} which implies that each $f_i$ is minimized at $\theta^* := \argmin f(\theta)$.
 The interpolation assumption is of practical interest~\citep{zhang2016understanding,belkin2019does}, for example, it is satisfied for logistic regression with linearly separable data.

 Interpolation enables the fast convergence of SGD, allowing it to match the GD convergence rate, but with an $O(1)$ iteration cost.
 Under interpolation, SGD with a stochastic line-search (referred to as $\SGDSLS$) and its variants empirically outperform constant step-size SGD, and have been used to train deep neural networks~\citep{vaswani2019painless,galli2024don}.
-We provide further theoretical justification for the fast convergence of $\SGDSLS$.
-Specifically, in~\cref{cor:stochastic-logistic-iterate}, we prove that for logistic regression with linearly separable data, $\SGDSLS$ can converge at a linear rate.
+We further investigate the convergence of $\SGDSLS$ for logistic regression with linearly separable data, and prove that it can leverage non-uniform smoothness to achieve faster rates.